-The City of Clewiston owns the 138 kV McCarthy transmission switching station that interconnects to FPL at FPL's Okeelanta and Clewiston substations.
+The City of Clewiston owns the 138 kV McCarthy transmission switching station that interconnects to FPL at FPL's Okeelanta and Ft.
+Myers substations via several tapped FPL 138-kV distribution stations.
 Clewiston owns two 3.5 mile 138 kV transmission lines from its McCarthy substation to the City of Clewiston substation.
 Two transformers at the City of Clewiston substation provide transformation from 138 kV to 12.47 kV to its distribution system.